Generic selectors

 Lisbon is one of the most popular cities in world football, so a Champions League clash in the Portuguese capital will undoubtedly bring everything to a standstill as thousands make their way to the 50,000-capacity Estadio Jose Alvalade.

-Thousands of Sporting CP fans are expected at Estadio Jose Alvalade to create an atmosphere that will be very intimidating to Arsenal supporters in the way section.
+Thousands of Sporting CP fans are usually at Estadio Jose Alvalade to create an atmosphere that will be very intimidating to away supporters.

-Moreover, with so much to do in Lisbon before and after this trip, Arsenal fans would want to check out popular attractions such as Castelo de Sao Jorge, Alfama, Oceanario de Lisboa and many others.
+Moreover, with so much to do in Lisbon, away fans would want to check out popular attractions such as Castelo de Sao Jorge, Alfama, Oceanario de Lisboa and many others.

 Once in Libson, you can use a tram, metro, train and even elevators to move around.
 Trains are the most ideal for the city community but visitors looking for some adventure can hop into a Lisbon metro, buses and trams.

-Where to drink for Arsenal fans in Lisbon?
+Where to drink for away fans in Lisbon?

 Our Sporting CP away section guide also mentions plenty of places to dine and wine in Lisbon, if that is what you are after!

-Here are some of the popular joints that travelling Arsenal fans can visit for a good pint of A Ginjinha.
+Here are some of the popular joints that travelling away fans can visit for a good pint of A Ginjinha.

 Where to watch football in Lisbon

-If you are travelling to Lisbon but have not booked a ticket for the Sporting CP away section, you can check into any sports bar and catch Sporting CP vs Arsenal live on Tuesday night.
+If you are travelling to Lisbon but have not booked a ticket for the Sporting CP away section, you can check into any sports bar and catch Sporting CP games.
 Here are some places worth exploring.

-- The Couch Sports Bar (Avenida Duque de Loule 85, 1050-089 Lisbon, Portugal) is a great spot for away fans, including Arsenal fans who will grace the city April.
+• The Couch Sports Bar (Avenida Duque de Loule 85, 1050-089 Lisbon, Portugal) is a great spot for away fans.

-- Mignon Sports Bar (R. Silva Carvalho 137 B, 1250-248 Lisboa, Portugal) is also a great spot to have a pint while watching Sporting CP vs Arsenal.
+• Mignon Sports Bar (R. Silva Carvalho 137 B, 1250-248 Lisboa, Portugal) is also a great spot to have a pint while watching Sporting CP.

-What will the Sporting CP away section be like for Arsenal fans?
+What is the Sporting CP away section like for away fans?

-Fans of Arsenal at Estadio Jose Alvalade will occupy the South Stand.
+Away fans at Estadio Jose Alvalade usually occupy the South Stand.

-Estadio Jose Alvalade ranks highly among football stadiums with the best atmosphere, and Arsenal fans will have a rough time coping with the overwhelming numbers of the noisy hosts.
+Estadio Jose Alvalade ranks highly among football stadiums with the best atmosphere, and visiting fans will have a rough time coping with the overwhelming numbers of the noisy hosts.

-How Arsenal fans can get to Estadio Jose Alvalade
+How away fans can get to Estadio Jose Alvalade

 With so many means of transport to choose from in Libson, getting to Estadio Jose Alvalade should be easy and fast.
 The stadium is only seven kilometres from the city centre and the road network makes it easy to access by using every means of transport available, including personal cars.
 Estadio da Luz, the home ground for Benfica Lisbon, is only two kilometres away.